 Psychology Program Details

-A generalist model designed to prepare students for a variety of fields within psychology as well as in related disciplines, the Psychology program places heavy emphasis on preparing students for graduate study and developing those skills necessary to function effectively in a field that is based on empirical research.
+The course of study for Cabrini's Psychology major* is based on a generalist model that is designed to prepare students for a variety of fields within psychology as well as in related disciplines.
+Heavy emphasis is given to preparing students for graduate study and developing those skills necessary to function effectively in a field that is based on empirical research.
+Students take a wide array of courses fostering laboratory research, social and developmental skills, and neurological and clinical experiences.

 Students who plan careers as professional psychologists should know that graduate training in psychology is essential.
 Therefore, heavy emphasis is given to preparing students for future graduate training and education in our program.